 Indian among 2 student pilots killed in Canada mid-air collision

-The tragedy occurred early on Tuesday when two single-engine planes collided at a flight school in Steinbach, in the province of Manitoba
+The incident occurred early on Tuesday as two single-engine planes collided at a flight school in Steinbach, in the province of Manitoba

-The tragedy occurred early on Tuesday when two single-engine planes collided at a flight school in Steinbach, in the province of Manitoba.
+The incident occurred early on Tuesday as two single-engine planes collided at a flight school in Steinbach, in the province of Manitoba.

 On Wednesday, India’s Consulate General in Toronto identified one of them as Sreehari Sukesh.
 In a post on X, the Consulate said, “With profound sorrow, we mourn the tragic passing of Mr. Sreehari Sukesh, a young Indian student pilot, who lost his life in a mid-air collision near Steinbach, Manitoba.”